 Critical Thinking as an Important and Healthy Resistance to Manipulation

-Dr. Harriet Braiker offers an in depth analysis of how to respond to manipulation in her book, Who’s Pulling Your Strings?
+Dr. Harriet Braiker offers an in depth analysis of resisting manipulation in her book, Who’s Pulling Your Strings?
 But the common thread in all of it is fundamentally the skills of critical thinking.
 Developing self-awareness allows us to be aware of our own emotional/spiritual/psychological well-being.
 Evaluating our beliefs, what those beliefs actually are and why we believe they’re true gives a solid foundation from which to understand what is happening around us.
 And this is key to resisting manipulation.

 Critical thinking certainly isn’t the only way to respond to manipulation and manipulative forms of abuse.
 It is one primary tool, though.
 And I invite you to learn more about my courses that teach you how to build the skills of critical thinking and a healthy and non-antagonistic sort of way.